krc92001/reversealinkedlist/README.md

 # reversealinkedlist
-# Just a Basic Linked list and a simple Reversal Function
+# Just a Basic Linked list and a simple Reversal Function written in C